MicrosoftDocs/visualstudio-docs/docs/ide/how-to-unlock-visual-studio.md

 ---
 # Extend a trial version or update a license

-While the Visual Studio Community edition is free, you can evaluate a free trial of either the [Visual Studio Professional edition or the Visual Studio Enterprise edition](https://visualstudio.microsoft.com/vs/compare/) for free for 30 days.
+You can evaluate a free trial of [Visual Studio Professional or Visual Studio Enterprise](https://visualstudio.microsoft.com/vs/compare/) for free for 30 days.
 And if you sign in, you can extend the trial period to 90 days.
+(Visual Studio Community is free without a trial period.)

 To continue using Visual Studio after the trial period ends, unlock it by using an [online subscription](#use-an-online-subscription) or entering a [product key](#enter-a-product-key).

 ## Use an online subscription

-Here's how to unlock Visual Studio by using a Visual Studio subscription, via an Azure DevOps organization that's associated with a Microsoft account, or a work or school account:

 1. Choose the **Sign in** button in the upper-right corner of the IDE (or go to **File** > **Account Settings** to open the **Account Settings** dialog, and then choose the **Sign in** button).